AjaniTober/TicTacToe.java/README.md

 Players take turns to place their symbol (X or O) on the board.
 The first player to achieve a row, column, or diagonal with three of their symbols wins.
 If the board is filled without a winner, the game ends in a draw.
+Player Symbols
+X is represented by the color red.
+O is represented by the color blue.
 How to Play
 Input the number corresponding to the square where you want to place your symbol.